 More general information on Remote ATC can be found in this external SAP link.
-More information on setting up Remote Code Analysis using ATC can be found in another external SAP link even when an existing import is in progress.
+More information on setting up Remote Code Analysis using ATC can be found in another external SAP link

 5.1.2.53.
 Check Parallel Import Possible (0070)